 Back View – before and after alterations

 Close-up of the inside of the waist, post alterations.
-I just realized that I forgot to request to keep the tag and size label again.
+I just realized that I forgot to request to keep the tag and size label again before handing these over to the tailors.
 Darn!

 And from the outside (looks nice and clean):

-I'm normally not a fan of wide-legged pants on petites, but I've taken a liking towards these because of the material.
-In cold weather, I'm a sucker for tweed and boucle, and in the spring/summer ... it's linen.
-Currently there's not many linen options for tiny petites on the market, but apparently they are a favorite of plus-sized women year round!
-Found these Gap linen blend pants in 0p, with mixed reviews, and I found these cute straight-legged (would've preferred this cut to wide-leg) Development linen blend pants left in sz 0 and 2.
+I’m normally not a fan of wide-legged pants on petites, but I’ve taken a liking towards these because of the material.
+In cold weather, I’m a sucker for tweed and boucle, and in the spring/summer … it’s linen.
+Currently there’s not many linen options for tiny petites on the market, but apparently they are a favorite of plus-sized women year round!
 I am sure AT & BR will each come out with a rendition as spring approaches.